Shrine of Bahauddin Zakariya: Background

 By the 13th century, the belief that the spiritual powers of great Sufi saints were attached to their burial sites was widespread in the Muslim world, and so a shrine was built to commemorate the burial site of Bahauddin Zakariya.

 In keeping with Sufi tradition in Punjab, the shrine's influence is augmented by smaller shrines spread throughout the region around Multan.
 These secondary shrines form a wilayat, or a "spiritual territory" of the primary shrine.
 As home to the primary shrine, Multan serves as the capital of Bahauddin Zakariya's wilayat.
 The shrine's wilayat is noted to border the spiritual territory of the Shrine of Baba Farid, based in Pakpattan.

+The ancient pre-Islamic Hindu temple Prahladpuri Temple dedicated to Lord Narasimha, the fourth avatar of Lord Vishnu is located adjacent to the walls of the shrine.
+A popular legend holds that the avatar manifested itself here and it is here that the popular Hindu festival of Holi commenced.

 History

 The shrine was built in 1262 before the death of Zakariya in 1268.
 Unusual for a dervish, the structure was paid for at the expense of Bahauddin Zakariya - highlighting his unique financial independence.

 Dara Shikoh unsuccessfully attempted to win the loyalty of Multan's citizens by donating 25,000 Rupees to the shrine following his defeat by his brother at the Battle of Samugarh in 1658.

 The shrine's sajjada nashin, or hereditary caretaker, Makhdoom Mahmud assisted British forces against Sikh forces during the Siege of Multan in 1848.
 The shrine's cupola and part of its upper tier were damaged during the siege by British cannonballs, but were repaired soon afterwards.